Jewish Barcelona:

 About this talk

-Jewish presence in the Iberian Peninsula can be traced back to between the first centuries of the Common Era until the end of the 15th century, though this varies depending on the region and even the city.
-In the case of Catalonia, the region whose capital is Barcelona, we can talk about the presence of a community from the mid 9th until the end of the 14th century.
-After 400/500 hundred years, most of the buildings "from the Middle Ages" in Spain are reconstructed or built over.
+Jewish presence in the Iberian Peninsula can be traced back to the first centuries of the Common Era and lasted until the end of the 15th century.
+However, this timeline varies depending on the region and even the city.
+In the case of Catalonia—a region whose capital is Barcelona—there was a Jewish community from the mid-9th century until the end of the 14th century.
+After 400 to 500 years, most buildings from the Middle Ages in Spain were either reconstructed or built over.

-Focusing on Barcelona, we will learn about the irregular evolution of the community, the second largest in Spain, with approximately 5000 members today.
-And we will discover how Jews contributed to some of the "most Spanish" creations.
+Focusing on Barcelona, we will explore the irregular evolution of its Jewish community—the second largest in Spain, with approximately 5,000 members today.

 And, very importantly, how do we connect with our past?
-Which are our places of memory today?
-Taking as an example the ancient Jewish cemetery, we will refer to the challenge of heritage management, where religion and science have not yet come to terms.
+What are our places of memory today?
+Taking the ancient Jewish cemetery as an example, we will address the challenge of heritage management—an area where religion and science have yet to find common ground.

 About Dominique

 Born in New York and raised in Buenos Aires, Dominique Tomasov Blinder is the grandchild of Jews from Belarus and Ukraine.
-She obtained her Architecture degree at the University in (OF?)
-Buenos Aires and she is also registered in New York and Barcelona.
+She obtained her Architecture degree at the University of Buenos Aires, and she is also registered in New York and Barcelona.
 A founding member of the first egalitarian synagogue in Spain, she is responsible for its Chevra Kadisha.
-She specializes in Jewish heritage as an independent researcher, educator and activist.
+She specializes in Jewish heritage as an independent researcher, educator, and activist.

 She co-founded The Center of Studies Zakhor, established to